 About the course

-We have excellent relationships with schools in London and Hertfordshire and during your studies, you will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
+We have excellent relationships with schools across Greater London and during your studies, you will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
 Schools are carefully selected to suit each individual and expose them to a variety of imaginative and thought provoking learning strategies.
 Key experts from our partner schools are on hand to offer invaluable mentoring and support.

-Through tutorials, lectures and debates, this one-year full-time course enables you to meet and exceed the national standards for the award of qualified teacher status.
+Through interactive workshops, tutorials, lectures and debates, this one-year full-time course enables you to meet and exceed the Teachers’ Standards for the award of Qualified Teacher Status.

 How school placements work